DonnieTD/Liminal/ReadMe.md

 3. Analyzer
 4. Visualization

-Data only flows forward.
+Data flows strictly forward.

+No stage mutates the output of a previous stage.

 ---

 ## Stage 1: Parser / Frontend

+Responsibility:
-Responsibility: What is the program?
+What is the program?

 The frontend parses C source code into an abstract syntax tree (AST).

 The AST is:
 - immutable
 - shared by all executions
 - free of execution semantics